-- Effectively communicate the Word of God; - Develop a philosophy of ministry that is consistent with Scripture; - Articulate leadership principles applicable to the local church; - Articulate a vision for the church.
+- Effectively communicate the Word of God - Develop a philosophy of ministry that is consistent with Scripture - Articulate leadership principles applicable to the local church - Articulate a vision for the church

 A. .
 A.A.
 CORE REQUIREMENTS

-V ✓ PROGRAM REQUIREMENTS
+$\square$ ✓ PROGRAM REQUIREMENTS

 CM 276 Pastoral Ministry A.A.
 Fieldwork 2

 CM 300 Elementary Homiletics 3

 CM 310 Advanced Homiletics 3

-CM 330 Servant Leadership 3
+CM 410 Ministerial Counseling 3

-CM 410 Ministerial Counseling
+IOC 410 Communication in Servant Leadership 3

-TO TOTAL HOURS:
+TOTAL HOURS 63